qiany21/ECE387-Final-Individual-Project/README.rst

 The most important part of Snake is to paint its body.
 Arrays are used to hold coordinate values for each square of the snake body, and the drawSnake() function is used to draw a custom shape to represent the snake square.

-Each time the position of the snake head changes, traverse the entire coordinate array from the tail forward, move each body piece position forward, and then redraw the entire snake body.
+Each time the position of the snake head changes, traverse the entire coordinate array from the tail forward, move each body piece position forward, and then traverse the coordinate array again and call the drawSnake() mathod to redraw the entire snake body.

 The random seed is first initialized in setup() by randomSeed() function. random() can then be used to generate the coordinate data, where in addition to specifying the region, we also need to consider excluding the food generated in the snake.